roosemberth/karuiwm/README.md

 the window.

-workspace dialog
+workspace map
 ----------------

-The workspace dialog is a view that comes with a separately configured set of keys.
-It consists of an input bar to change the workspace by entering its name, and of a "map" to visually select a workspace.
+The workspace map is a view that comes with a separately configured set of keys;
+it allows to perform actions within a visual representation (the "map") of the workspaces.

 ![screenshot](http://ayekat.ch/img/host/github.com/screen_stwm.png)